-If you desire to receive the source code of the LGPL Programs, please see the "EPSON Projector Contact List" in the User's Guide, and contact the customer support of your region.
+If you desire to receive the source code of the LGPL Programs, contact Epson.

 These LGPL Programs are WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.